latomcus/api-platform/README.md

 # REST API Platform (alpha)
 API Platform is a web framework to easily create and maintain API-first projects.
 Suitable for small to medium sized projects with fluid requirements.
-* Performance: using multi-CPUs and shared in-memory cache
+* Performance: multi-CPU utilization and shared in-memory cache
-* Standard: consistent input/output JSON format makes it easy to prototype and build client applications
+* Standard: consistent I/O JSON format for prototyping and troubleshooting on client applications
 * Secure: all POST communications (use SSL in production); CORS enabled

 ### Features